Establishing the Naval Postgraduate School

 From top to bottom:

-- A 1926 rendering of the Spanish Revival style hotel constructed after a major fire
+- 1926: artist's rendering of the new Spanish Revival style hotel, reconstructed after a major fire